Guide to long island rodents hero image

 This species arrived in America in the 1700s on ships.
 The Nassau County Department of Health says that Long Island may have just as many rats as the city; they can just hide more easily in the suburbs.
 Rats are easy to distinguish from mice because they’re bigger, 7-9 ½ inches long.
 Sometimes also called brown rats, they sometimes have a scattering of black hairs among the brown fur on their backs and commonly have a white to gray underside.

 Contrary to popular belief, rats are not nocturnal.
-They can be active any time of day, but they have poor eyesight so they frequently like the nighttime when it is quiet and less humans are active to get in their way.
+They can be active any time of day, but they have poor eyesight, so they frequently like the nighttime when it is quiet, and fewer humans are active to get in their way.

 Mice